nocksock/nocksock/README.md

 These are the languages, tools, libraries and frameworks I've used primarily in the last few years and am more than comfortable to work with and ready to get things done.

 - Next.js, React, TypeScript, Tailwind CSS
-- Three.js, React Three Fiber, Jotai, Zustand
+- Storybook, TanStack Query, tRPC, Jotai, Zustand, Ramda
 - Redis, Postgres, Prisma, Supabase, Upstash
 - OpenAI, Midjourney, Replicate, Huggingface
 - Lua, Rust, Python